kat-mcbrooks/Gilded-Rose---ruby/README.md

 # Gilded rose tech test

-I have refactored the legacy code, provided in Ruby, of the gilded rose kata (developed by Terry Hughes).
-The aim of this project was to test my ability to read, refactor and extend legacy code.
+I have , provided in Ruby, of the gilded rose kata (developed by Terry Hughes).
+The aim of this project refactored the legacy codewas to test my ability to read, refactor and extend legacy code.

 ### My approach to structuring the code:
 * Gilded Rose class has only two public methods: update_quality and reduce_sell_in.
 I considered creating a '